 This is where this go center comes from.
 This is where do something now and, what, $734,000 comes from.
 It’s you saying, “I don’t need this.
 I got an inheritance.
 It’s coming.”
 I don’t need a house, I don’t need a car, I don’t need these clothes.
 This is where I want my life to count to make much of Jesus on my way to my inheritance who is Christ.
 Oh, he makes much of you.
 Yes, he does.

-Here's the third one.
-God makes much of us by having us sit at table when Jesus returns and he serves us as though he were a slave and we were the masters.
-Did you know that the Bible says that?
+3. God makes much of us by having us sit at table when Jesus returns and he serves us as though he were a slave and we were the masters.

 I thought that was what happened on the night before he died.
 It was.
-So surely, when he comes, he’s on a white horse, sword coming out his mouth, king of kings, Lord of Lords, faithful written on one thigh, true written on the other, almighty God. yes.
+So surely, when he comes, he’s on a white horse, sword coming out his mouth, king of kings, Lord of Lords, faithful written on one thigh, true written on the other, Almighty God.

 And once he’s sat on the throne, divided the nations, he comes down and he binds himself with a towel and he tells us, “No, children, sit” and he serves us.
-You are made much.
+You are made much of.
 You will be made much of breathtakingly in that day.

-And Paul, when he’s talking to these rag tag, ordinary disciples at Corinth, who can’t figure out how to settle their own disputes, his argument for why they should be able to judge right and wrong an settle the dispute is, “Don’t you know you’re going to judge angels?”
+And Paul, when he’s talking to these rag-tag, ordinary disciples at Corinth, who can’t figure out how to settle their own disputes, his argument for why they should be able to judge right and wrong and settle the dispute is, “Don’t you know you’re going to judge angels?”

 As I walk through this room, you look so ordinary, right?
 You just look so ordinary.
 Paul would look into your face and say, “Don’t you know, you’re going to judge angels?”
 Now, I don’t know what that involves.
 I will confess, I don’t know what that involves, but it’s not small.
 He’s not making little of you when he says that.

-Number five.
-God makes much of us by ascribing value to us and rejoicing over us as his treasured possession.
-Matthew 10:31, "Fear not, therefore, you are of more value than many sparrows."
+5. God makes much of us by ascribing value to us and rejoicing over us as his treasured possession.

-Finally, Number seven.
-And perhaps, most amazingly, God makes much of you by granting you to sit with Christ on his throne.
-I'll read you the verse.
+7. God makes much of you by granting you to sit with Christ on his throne.

 I think that means something like, we’re sitting on the throne that is his rule will be exercised through us.
-He will share the rule of the Universe with the likes of us.
-So, let is be said, now as I close, loud and clear.
+He will share the rule of the universe with the likes of us.
+So, let it be said, now as I close, loud and clear.
 John Piper does not deny, and never has denied, that God makes much of us.

 The question is, ranking.
 And whether those truths, those amazing truths that ought to fill your soul, yes they should, that God makes much of you that way, should thrill your soul.
 Why?
 And if the answer is because I’m at the bottom and I love to be made much of, you’re not born again.

-Say that again.
-God’s love for you in such a way that makes him your supreme treasure, is a greater love for you than if he made you your supreme treasure.
+Say that again: God’s love for you in such a way that makes him your supreme treasure is a greater love for you than if he made you your supreme treasure.
 Why?
-Because self, no matter how glorious, and it will be glorious, self, no matter how glorious, can never satisfy a heart made from God.
+Because self, no matter how glorious, and it will be glorious, self, no matter how glorious, can never satisfy a heart made for God.
 It feels so good to the fallen heart.
 It feels so good to have myself at the bottom and be made much of.

 And until they’re born again, they can’t realize, that’s not going to satisfy you.
 You will never ever be beautiful enough, strong enough, wise enough, admirable enough, to be the bottom, bear the weight of all the joy that you want for eternity.
 It will not bear that weight.
 It will give way and you will fall into the pit, only one thing can bear the weight of all the joy that you want to have, and that’s God.